Financial Information

 Donor Pledges, Deposits, and Allocations

-Donors deposit funds in the CIWA MDTF account according to an agreed schedule of deposits that are detailed in the Administration Agreement or other documents exchanged between the Bank and donors.
-This schedule may be revised if necessary to meet project disbursement requirements.
-Table A4.1 provides the status of donor pledges and deposits.
+Donors deposit funds in the CIWA MDTF account according to an agreed schedule that is detailed in the Administration Agreement or other documents exchanged between the Bank and donors.
+This schedule may be revised, if necessary, to meet project disbursement requirements.

-Most CIWA funding has been assigned to activities under preparation or implementation.
-Unallocated funds amount to US$2.4 million, and current demand for support far exceeds current resources.
-Given the centrality of shared waters to Africa’s economic, social and environmental progress, we anticipate that this demand will continue to grow (see Table A4.2).
+Given the centrality of shared waters to Africa’s economic, social, and environmental progress, we anticipate that this demand will continue to grow (see Table A4.2). between the Bank and donors.

 Income, Disbursement, and Funding Balance

-Cumulative disbursements are at US$102.4 million, including US$99 million in projects and US$3.4 million in administrative fees.
-The pace of disbursement accelerated in FY23.
-The balance of grant commitments is at US$32.5 million.
-Table A4.4 presents the balance available in the CIWA account, which is approximately US$34.5 million, or a balance of negative US$6.1 million when the balance of current commitments of US$40.5 million is considered.
+By the end of FY25, CIWA received US$182.9 million, including US$172.2 million in donor payments and US$10.7 million in investment income from the CIWA account.
+Cumulative disbursements are US$128.8 million, including US$125.3 million in projects and US$3.5 million in administrative fees.
+The pace of disbursement increased in FY25.
+The balance of grant commitments is US$25.6 million.
+Table A4.4 presents the balance available in the CIWA account, which is approximately US$54.0 million, or a balance of -US$1.9 million when the balance of current commitments of US$25.6 million and an additional US$29.4 million in the latter half of FY26 and FY27 are considered.

-⁹ ‘Allocation’ refers to the endorsement of allocation of funds by the CIWA AC—both moved to actual grants and notional allocations yet to move to grant activity accounts.
+‘Allocation’ refers to the endorsement of allocation of funds by the CIWA AC—both moved to actual grants and notional allocations yet to move to grant activity accounts.
 ‘Commitment’ refers to recognition by internal World Bank systems that funds have been assigned to a project or activity.
-Funds are committed when a GFR has been approved by the World Bank trust fund management, putting in place a contractual or scheduled commitment that leads to actual expenditures in the future.‘Disbursement’ refers to the transfer of funds from the grant account to the client’s designated account after a request for specific investments is cleared by the Bank.
+Funds are committed when the World Bank trust fund management has approved a grant funding request (GFR), putting in place a contractual or scheduled commitment that leads to actual expenditures in the future.
+‘Disbursement’ refers to the transfer of funds from the grant account to the client’s designated account after the Bank clears a request for specific investments.
 For Bank-executed grants, disbursements are payments made against a purchase order or contract.
+‘Pipeline’ activities in the sub-program are those for which a conditional allocation endorsement was made or subject to the approval of the World Bank project and trust fund systems.
+Pipeline development is ongoing, subject to change including notional allocations after July 1, 2025.

 ‘Pipeline’ activities in the sub-program are those for which a conditional allocation endorsement was made or subject to the approval of the World Bank project and trust fund systems.
-Pipeline development is on-going, subject to change including notional allocations after June 30, 2023.
+Pipeline development is on-going, subject to change including notional allocations after June 30, 2025.

 Financial Summary of Program Management

 CIWA management costs include expenses incurred by the Program Management Unit (PMU) and the World Bank’s technical experts who provide strategic advice and support.
-In addition to staff and consultant costs, this category includes costs associated with CIWA donor coordination, outreach, and communications, monitoring and evaluation, mid-term review, reporting, partnership meetings, and dissemination activities including website, brochure, and publications.
+In addition to staff and consultant costs, this category includes costs associated with CIWA donor coordination, outreach, and communications, monitoring and evaluation, mid-term review, reporting, partnership meetings, and dissemination activities including website, brochures, and publications.

 Future Funding Requirements and Resource Mobilization

 Demand for the CIWA program has exceeded the program’s current resources.
 At present, CIWA has allocated 98 percent of its available funding.
-In response to the substantial demand from its clients and to expand its impact, the program has identified a pipeline of potential projects that will exceed current resources.
-CIWA is therefore working actively to explore opportunities for additional sources of funding.
+In response to substantial demand from its clients and to expand its impact, the program has identified a pipeline of potential projects that exceeds current resources.

 © | Cooperation in International Waters in Africa